SkylineCommunications/Skyline-DataMiner-Deploy-Action/README.md

 ### Build and Publish

-This stage builds the DataMiner Application Package and then publishes it to our private artifact storage.
-This stage will then return then Id of this artifact in the output.
+This stage builds a package and publishes it to a dedicated storage in the cloud.
+The output of this stage will be the id of the artifact that can be used in the deploy stage.

 ### Deploy